 Taking a step into the English Electric Motor Co.
-I was greeted with my steed for the day a NIU NGT, a rather funky looking electric scooter sporting an amazing EEMC full vinyl wrap!
+I was greeted with my steed for the day a NIU NGT, a rather funky-looking electric scooter sporting an amazing EEMC full vinyl wrap!

 I appreciate it might not be for everyone, but I was quite impressed.
 The large circular LED light at the front is probably the biggest controversial point when it comes to the looks of the NGT, but I think it fits in well with the futuristic and sleek body shape of this scooter.

-Onto braking and the NGT has 220mm front dual piston disc brakes and 180mm dual piston disc on the rear, as you’d expect for this category bike it uses a combined braking system.
-The brakes give decent enough stopping power and I had no concerns here.
+Onto braking and the NGT has 220mm front dual-piston disc brakes and 180mm dual-piston disc on the rear, as you’d expect for this category bike it uses a combined braking system.
+The brakes give decent enough stopping power which led me to have no concerns here.

 Suspension is provided by hydraulic shocks at the front and rear.
 Clearly, this scooter is more designed with inner cities and towns in mind, than the rough rural lanes of the Norfolk and Suffolk countryside that we used for testing.

-On the Road
+On the Road Performance

 Sitting on this electrical beast, you do notice it is a small little thing even for me at a mighty 5’ 6” tall (or should that be small?).
-Surprisingly though, there was ample leg room, even Alex at 6’ 4” got on fine during a jolly buzz around the local roads, though not sure if it would manage being a daily ride for him, knees were still pretty high and near handlebars, so could potentially start to get uncomfortable.
+Surprisingly though, there was ample leg room, even Alex at 6’ 4” got on fine during a jolly buzz around the local roads, though not sure if it would manage to be a daily ride for him, knees were still pretty high and near handlebars, so could potentially start to get uncomfortable.

-I started off in mode one, but within a few yards of starting my journey soon rifled my way to mode three to enjoy the benefits of that 3000w motor, plus I didn’t fancy doing 15/30mph on national speed limit country lanes!
+When on the road and riding you instantly expect to hear that typical pea shooter scooter exhaust sound but there was only a very small whine omitting from the electric components of the NIU NGT.
+I started off in mode one, but within a few yards of starting my journey, I soon rifled my way to mode three to enjoy the benefits of that 3000w motor, plus I didn’t fancy doing 15/30mph on national speed limit country lanes!

 Riding the NIU NGT was a fun experience for me, I was concerned about the lack of noise, which admittedly I still have apprehensions about (I like people to hear where I am), but apart from that the NGT gives a fun and enjoyable ride primed for urban commutes.

-Packing decent spec, respectable charge time and a motor that offers quick acceleration I expect to see the NGT do well, it still provides a typical fun scooter ride while being extremely economical.
+Packing decent spec, respectable charge time, and a motor that offers quick acceleration I expect to see the NGT do well, it still provides a typical fun scooter ride while being extremely economical.
 Shame you hit a wall at 45mph, but then again, the NGT isn’t for faster roads.

 |Battery||2 x 60v Panasonic lithium batteries|

-|Price (correct at time of article)||£3,196 (including grant)|
+|Price (at the time of writing)||£3,196 (including grant)|